piwicode/bandoneon/README.md

   }
 ```

-The ADC protocol uses 18 bus clock cycle to get a measure.
+The ADC protocol uses 17 bus clocks cycle to get a measure.

 <table>
   <tr>